thomasabishop/eolas/Electronics/Physics_of_electricity/Current.md

 # Current

-When an appropriate external force is applied, the movement of electrons is from negatively charged atoms (negative ions) to positively charged atoms (positive ions).
-We call this **electrical current**.
+> Electrical current is the movement of electrons from negatively charged atoms to negatively charged atoms when an appropriate external force is applied.

+So current is the flow of electrons.
+Charge is the quantity that flows.
+Current exists because of the [first law of electrostatics](/Electronics/Physics_of_electricity/Coulombs_Law.md).

+> The amount of current is the sum of the charges of the moving electrons past a given point.

 We use the symbol $I$ to stand for current in equations.

-> The amount of current is the sum of the charges of the moving electrons past a given point.

 ## Coulombs and amps

 We measure **charge** in Coulombs ($C$).
-A Coulomb is an aggregate of the charge of several electrons because their charge is so small: $6.24 \cdot 10 ^{18}$ electrons.
+A Coulomb is an aggregate of the charge of several electrons because their individual charge is so small: $6.24 \cdot 10 ^{18}$ electrons.

 We measure **current** in amps.
 When one coulomb of charge moves past a point in one second it is called an **ampere** (amp) represented as $A$.